-We got a sneak peek of Star Wars: Galaxy’s Edge before it opened to the public, so we can show you all of the amazing things you can do with the kids to fully take advantage of your time in the NEW 14-acre land…ahem…correction, your time on planet Batuu.
+We got a sneak peek of Star Wars: Galaxy’s Edge before it opened to the public way back when, so we can show you all of the amazing things you can do with the kids to fully take advantage of your time in the NEW 14-acre land…ahem…correction, your time on planet Batuu.

 To help you plan your trip to the edge of the galaxy, we’re sharing some of our favorite things to do!
 Watch below and/or keep scrolling for our top picks!